 It continues to be the place to find the best music content from across the BBC, including coverage from festivals and events across all of the radio networks.
 But music audio and video content now have dedicated homes and functionality previously available here is no longer supported.

 Video, including programmes and performance clips, can be found in the Music category on BBC iPlayer.

 BBC News Entertainment & Arts is where you can find the latest music news.

 BBC Music Introducing continues to be the home of unsigned, undiscovered and under-the-radar music from across the UK.

-- BBC Music Playlists will no longer be available, but you can continue to enjoy carefully-curated selections of music with our new Music Mixes on BBC Sounds.
+- BBC Music Playlists are no longer be available, but you can continue to enjoy our regularly expanded and carefully-curated selections of music with our Music Mixes on BBC Sounds.